Germany Castle & Christmas Market Tour

 Day 1: Munich Christmas Market & Sightseeing

-We will pick you up at the airport in Munich.
+We will pick you up at the Munich airport.
 You will take a 2.5-hour walking tour through the historical city of Munich.
-With your experience guide, you will see top landmarks and discover the stories behind great sights such as The Glockenspiel, The Hofbräuhaus, (the world’s most famous beer hall), Frauenkirche, Viktualienmarkt (famous outdoor market), and The Royal Residence.
-You also see the New and Old Town Hall, The National Theater, The Feldherrnhalle (Memorial to Bavarian Generals), St. Jakobsplatz, and The Church of St. Peter.
+With your experienced guide, you will see top landmarks and discover the stories behind incredible sights such as the Glockenspiel, the Hofbräuhaus (the world’s most famous beer hall), Frauenkirche, Viktualienmarkt (a famous outdoor market), and the Royal Residence.
+You also see the New and Old Town Hall, the National Theater, the Feldherrnhalle (Memorial to Bavarian Generals), St. Jakobsplatz, and the Church of St. Peter.
 You will learn the real origins of Oktoberfest and the history of beer gardens in Germany.

 Later in the evening, you will enjoy the Munich Christmas Market.
 Here you will find one of the best Christmas markets in Germany.
 Treat yourself to baked apples, gingerbread, grilled sausages, and marzipan, and warm up with a delicious mug of Glühwein, a German mulled hot wine spiced with cinnamon sticks, cloves, citrus, sugar, and vanilla.
 Enjoy shopping for beautiful handcrafted gifts and handmade candles while the smell of roasting chestnuts fills the air.

-You will enjoy dinner at the famous beer hall Hofbräuhaus, where everyday seems like Octoberfest.
+You will enjoy dinner at the famous beer hall Hofbräuhaus, where every day seems like Oktoberfest.

 Day 2: Neuschwanstein Castle / Hohenschwangau Castle